MatthewAlen/ATHLETE-MONITORING-/README.md

 - Attendance with Location – Records where attendance was made.
 - Academic Monitoring – Track grades and academic requirements.
 - Role-Based Access – Each user sees only what they need (coach, athlete, etc.).

+### Interface Requirements
+- Mobile and desktop responsive design
+- Easy-to-use design for all types of users
+- Data visualization for analytics